Povaz/MasterThesis-DMDP/README.md

 --epoch_load=2000 --test_episodes=50 --test_steps=250 --test_type=Test
 --save_dir ./output/dtrpo/Pendulum-Results/Results-Delay3/Pendulum-v0-21-01-05_03_16_864646
 ```
-The rest of the arguments are documented in the script.
+The rest of the arguments is documented in the script.
 D-TRPO results can be found in output/dtrpo folder.

 ### L2-TRPO Algorithm
 L2-TRPO algorithm is accessible by running run_dtrpo.py script without the use_belief option: